Unplayed by Human Hands

 "Unplayed By Human Hands" are the titles of two album recordings made in the mid-1970s of computerized organ performances recorded at the All Saints Church in Pasadena, California on their 90-rank Schlicker pipe organ.
 The project was headed by Prentiss Knowlton, a student of computer science at the University of Utah.

 The computer employed for the task of controlling the pipe organ was a PDP-8 minicomputer manufactured by Digital Equipment Corporation (DEC) in 1965.

+Electronics by Robert Bennion and James Henry.
+Computer programming by Alan C. Ashton, Robert Bennion, James Henry and Prentiss Knowlton.
+Music programming by Prentiss Knowlton, James Henry and R. Kent Asmussen.